sls-mentor/sls-mentor/apps/documentation/docs/rules/cloudFrontSSLCertificate.md

 # CloudFront: your distributions should be associated with a SSL certificate (ACM or IAM).

 You should add a **SSL certificate** to your CloudFront distributions to protect your users data.
-If the distribution uses Aliases (alternate domain names or CNAMEs), the SSL/TLS certificate can be stored in:
+The SSL/TLS certificate can be stored in:

 - Identity and Access Management (IAM),
 - or Certificate Manager (ACM).